-Teaching Philosophy to Non-Majors as a Form of Public Philosophy (Forthcoming in the Public Philosophy Journal)
+Teaching Philosophy to Non-Majors as a Form of Public Philosophy (Public Philosophy Journal February 2021)

 Teaching philosophy as a general education requirement has many challenges, but if done with an open mind it can provide unique opportunities for public engagement.
 Instructors can address a range of philosophical topics with a diverse audience with no background in academic philosophy, and we can use this opportunity to develop our research and communication skills to better suit public engagement.
 To achieve this, we need to actively cultivate student engagement, and be eager to learn from our students.
 In this article I discuss the philosophy and practices I apply to my general education courses and what I take to be the major benefits and challenges of this approach.

-Abstract: This paper criticizes Aristotelian virtue-theoretic and feminist analyses of moral anger from a Buddhist perspective.
+Abstract: This paper analyzes Aristotelian virtue-theoretic and feminist accounts of moral anger.
 Virtue theorists have argued that anger is morally appropriate in response to injustice.
-As Lisa Tessman has argued, this becomes problematic in cases of oppression, in which anger is almost always appropriate because injustice ever-present.
+As Lisa Tessman has argued, this becomes problematic in cases of oppression, in which anger is all too frequently appropriate because injustice ever-present.
 In these cases, Tessman argues that anger is both morally required, and harmful to the agent’s well-being.
 I argue that a Buddhist framework focused on suffering allows an oppressed agent to respond in a way that is both moral and conducive to her well-being.
-Drawing from the Thai Forest tradition of Buddhism, I sketch the concept of skillfulness, and suggest that attitudes and emotions are morally appropriate, or skillful, according to their ability to alleviate long-term suffering.
+I sketch the concept of skillfulness, and suggest that attitudes and emotions are morally appropriate, or skillful, according to their ability to alleviate long-term suffering.
 I then argue that anger is rarely, if ever, skillful, because of its tendency to perpetuate suffering.
 I then suggest that compassion can do much of the moral work of anger, without damaging the agent’s character, making anger less morally necessary than we might think.

 Abstract: It is widely known that Buddhist philosophy rejects the notion of a substantial self, but methods and motivations for this are far less known.
 I argue that the rejection of the self is motivated by practical, rather than metaphysical concerns, and that it should be interpreted as supporting the Buddhist project of transcending suffering as opposed to a metaphysical doctrine in its own right.
 I present two ways that Buddhist thinkers have interpreted personal identity, “no-self” reductionism, and “not-self” quietism, and compare these with Derek Parfit’s reductionist view.
 I argue that because Parfit’s project has strong ethical concerns such as developing compassion and living a good life, Parfit should use the “not-self” interpretation, which offers the desired ethical benefits without the metaphysical costs.